Applications of Noise Sensors

 Principle of Noise Sensors

-Noise sensors work based on the principle of converting sound waves into electrical signals.
-Noise sensors have a sensitive diaphragm that vibrates when sound waves hit it.
-A transducer then converts these vibrations into electrical signals, and the magnitude of these signals corresponds to the intensity of the sound.The sensor can measure sound levels in decibels (dB), providing a numerical value that indicates the loudness of the noise.
+Noise sensors work by turning sound waves into electrical signals.
+They have a sensitive diaphragm that vibrates when sound waves hit it.
+A transducer then changes these vibrations into electrical signals.

 Applications in Different Fields